 b) Known cost factors

 IEEE 802.22 uses OFDMA for PHY and a TDMA based MAC.
 The cost factors to implement an OFDMA PHY and TDMA based MAC are well known today.
 The mandatory cognitive radio features such as access to database can be easily implemented in software.
-Other cost factors such as geolocation based on global positioning system (GPS) technology are well known.
+Other cost factors such as geolocation based on Global Positioning System (GPS) technology are well known.

 c) Consideration of installation costs

 Installation costs will be those of the updated base standard and are expected to be reasonable.
+The current IEEE 802.22 BS and CPE [9], are already being deployed in countries such as South Africa, USA and India using experimental license.

 d) Consideration of Operational Costs

 The IEEE 802.22 systems are designed for operation in rural areas where the population density is likely to be low.
-However, an IEEE 802.22 base station (BS) covers a large area typically with 30 km radius implying a reasonable cost per geographical unit of coverage.
+However, an IEEE 802.22 BS covers a large area typically with 30 km radius implying a reasonable cost per geographical unit of coverage.
 The CPEs are expected to be inexpensive and hence cost for overall network performance would be reasonable.

 Also, since 802.22 systems will operate in bands that allow spectrum sharing, the cost of spectrum is expected to be fairly low, and hence resulting in a reasonable cost for performance.

+e) Other areas, as appropriate.

+None

 References